AntonioMeireles/corectl/documentation/markdown/corectl_run.md

 ## corectl run

-Starts a new CoreOS instance
+Boots a new CoreOS instance

 ### Synopsis

-Starts a new CoreOS instance
+Boots a new CoreOS instance

 ```
 corectl run